TechWorksHub/best-practice-guide/source/best-practice.rst

 :ref:`Documentation<How do I collect data for my AI/ML project?>`
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Another task that any electronic systems engineer should be familiar with is documentation.
+Another task that any software engineer should be familiar with is documentation.
 As with version control, good documentation is just as important, or perhaps even more so, as any other software development project.
 In this step we will explore: